ComputationalRadiationPhysics/picongpu/docs/source/usage/metadata.rst

    :end-before: doc-include-end: metadata customisation
    :dedent:

-put anywhere in the code where `MyClass` is known, e.g., in a pertinent `.param` file or directly below the declaration of `MyClass` itself.
+This can be put anywhere in the code where `MyClass` is known, e.g., in a pertinent `.param` file or directly below the declaration of `MyClass` itself.

 The `json` object returned from `description()` is related to the final output via a `merge_patch`_ operation but we do not guarantee any particular order in which these are merged.
 So it is effectively the responsibility of the programmer